Climate Change Management

 Implementation of GHG Emissions Reduction (Decarbonization)

-The Company is also developing technologies to reduce greenhouse gas emissions from its production processes by implementing a Carbon Capture and Storage (CCS) project at the Arthit field in the Gulf of Thailand.
+- Develops a Carbon Capture and Storage (CCS) project to reduce greenhouse gas emissions from its production processes at the Arthit field in the Gulf of Thailand

-PTTEP undertakes greenhouse gas offset initiatives through the management of high-quality carbon credits that are recognized both nationally and internationally.
-In addition, the company has set targets for restoration and conservation projects under Nature-based Solutions.
+For the offsetting, PTTEP prioritizes high-quality carbon credits recognized at both nationally and international levels, alongside Nature-based Solutions projects, including restoration and conservation.
 These efforts aim to increase carbon dioxide absorption areas and enhance the richness of Thailand’s natural resources while promoting local community participation in forest conservation and exploring opportunities to develop carbon credit projects in collaboration with the Department of Marine and Coastal Resources, the Royal Forest Department, the Department of National Parks, Wildlife and Plant Conservation, and the Mae Fah Luang Foundation under Royal Patronage.

 Collaboration and Driving Climate Change Policies